 Applicants must be able to demonstrate an on-going commitment to the theatre and working with young people

 Applicants are very strongly encouraged to undertake up to a week's practical work experience in a school (preferably a Teach Maidenhead school), prior to interview.

 Phase 1: An introductory visit to the main teaching practice school.
 Phase 2: A combination of Subject Method and Professional Studies sessions at Reading University and time spent at the main teaching practice school in Maidenhead mid-September to end October 2018.

 Phase 3: Continuation of placement at main teaching practice school in Maidenhead, beginning November 2018 to beginning December 2018.

 Phase 4: Placement at second teaching practice school in Maidenhead, beginning of January 2019 until middle of February 2019

 Phase 5: Return to main teaching practice in Maidenhead until middle May 2019 to complete the course.
 Attend an enrichment programme end May to beginning June 2019

 You will be assessed against the eight Teachers’ Standards, based on the evidence of your teaching, your wider contribution to school life and your ability to reflect on and evaluate these experiences.
 Assessment will be carried out in school and moderated by your University tutor.

 You will also write three assignments.
 These are designed to deepen your reflection on your school experience in the light of educational research, and to develop your ability to research your own practice.
 As well as being assessed in their own right, the assignments will contribute evidence towards your assessment against the Teachers’ Standards.

-Trainees undertake placements in two of the four partnership schools, one of which will be their main teaching practice school.
+Trainees undertake placements in two of the five partnership schools, one of which will be their main teaching practice school.